dariadobrolinski/oop_practice/readme.md

 # OOP Practice

 This repository is dedicated to practicing Object-Oriented Programming (OOP) concepts in Python.
 It includes examples and exercises I use as practice.
+These practices are tailored to be similar to my exam review.

 ## Topics Covered
 - Classes and Objects